MozaikAgency/wp-theme-starter/theme/library/README.md

 ## Breadcrumbs

-`MOZ_Breadcrumbs` is a simple wp nav menu based breadcrumbs implementation that does not use the a nav menu walker to be printed.
+`MOZ_Breadcrumbs` is a simple wp nav menu based breadcrumbs implementation that does not use a nav menu walker to be printed.

 Printing breadcrumbs based on a given nav menu can be as simple as: